NicolasKoriakos/AutomatedAPIFramework/README.md

-# Core 10 QA Engineer Challenge - Nicolas Koriakos
+# QA Automation Engineer - Nicolas Koriakos

-Hello! 👋 Welcome to my Core 10 QA Engineer Challenge repository.
-This space showcases my skills and approach to quality assurance as part of the assessment provided by Core 10.
+Hello! 👋 Welcome to my QA Automation Engineer skill display repository.
+This space showcases my skills and approach to quality assurance.

 ## About Me:

 I am Nicolas Koriakos, a passionate Quality Assurance Engineer excited about ensuring the highest standards of software quality.
-This repository serves as a portfolio of my work on the challenges presented by Core 10.
+This repository serves as a portfolio of my work.

 ## Set up

 Before we begin, there are a couple of steps we should take to ensure everything is ready for action:

-1 - You should have docker installed (this is to run the API provided by Core 10).
+1 - You should have docker installed (this is to run an API).

 2 - Now that we have docker we should get the repo from the API we are testing.<br><br>
 here you go: https://github.com/alexmgriffiths/compose-weather  now that you have it you just need to do a git clone on it :D